peterjurkovic/nexmo-developer/_examples/voice/connect-an-inbound-call/node.md

 ## Run your server

-Save this file to your computer and run it using the `node` command:
+Save this file as `app.js` and run it:

 ```
 $ node app.js
 ```